What’s happening at Disney? Major changes underway as company doubles down on streaming

 - Sports, which includes ESPN and other sports-related content.

-The content groups will be led by Alan F. Horn and Alan Bergman; Peter Rice; and James Pitaro respectively.
-While the distribution group will be run by Kareem Daniel, formerly president of Disney’s consumer products division.
+The content groups will be led by Alan F. Horn and Alan Bergman; Peter Rice; and James Pitaro respectively, while the distribution group will be run by Kareem Daniel, formerly president of Disney’s consumer products division.
 Under the changes, Disney veteran Rebecca Campbell was named as head of direct-to-consumer and will oversee Disney’s streaming services.

 The changes come as the COVID-19 pandemic has forced Disney to completely rethink its release strategy for 2020 blockbusters, delaying some movies (Marvel’s Black Widow) until next year, and making others (the live-action Mulan remake) available as a pay-per-view streaming download.